HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf226.md

 ### RingAPI - Extending the trust store

 === "Containers"
-    Starting CF226, you can add additional certificate authorities to the trust store of RingAPI.
+    You can now add additional certificate authorities to the trust store of RingAPI.
 This enables support for self-signed certificates in hybrid deployments.
-For more information, see [Adding additional CA to the trust store of DAM or RingAPI](../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-additonal-ca.md).
+For more information, see [Adding additional CA to the DAM or RingAPI trust store](../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-additonal-ca.md).

 ### Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository